 North Carolina has a highly-regulated, monopoly controlled electricity market where investor-owned utilities (IOUs) make most+ of the decisions about where our power comes from.
 As a result, we do not have a true free market where energy technologies, including renewables, can enter and compete on price and quality.
 Smart policies that create a window of opportunity for clean energy technologies to enter and compete in this regulated market are vital to continue moving North Carolina’s energy economy forward.

-They also benefit energy providers.
+They also benefit energy providers, including utilities and municipalities.
 Clean energy is a fiscally prudent alternative to traditional, fuel-dependent resources, whose associated costs are unpredictable.

 +Approximately one-third of NC electricity customers are served by electric membership corporations (“co-ops”) and municipal and university-owned electric distribution systems (“munis”).
 Read more here and here.